raspinder/Selenium_Assignment/README.md

 # Selenium_Assignment

-TestNG Framework was followed.
+TestNG Framework is followed.
-Java language was used for writing test cases in Selenium.
+Java language is used for writing test cases in Selenium.

 TEST CASES:
 1) First Test Case named PositiveTestCase1 will test the positive scenario/happy path of the web page.
 Happy path is the path where all the required information is filled correctly.